braboj/tutorial-git/02-Concepts/(tut-git-02-03)-objects.md

 -------------------------------------------------------------------------------
 ### Tag objects
-Annotated tags contain some additional meta information about the name of the tag, who created it,
-the date of the tagging and the object the tag refers to.
+Annotated tags contain a tag message and some additional information about the name of the tag, who created it, the date of the tagging and the object the tag refers to.
 The referenced object can be of any type, including other tags.
+Annotated tags are useful as snapshots for releases.

 ```shell
 $ git cat-file -p mytag